andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/displaying-data-with-nsfetchedresultscontroller-and-swift.md

 }</pre>

-If you&#8217;ve not read [Colin Eberhardt&#8217;s][8] [Swift Initialization and the Pain of Optionals][9] post, I highly recommend it.
-His post is a fantastic analysis, and the final option of using lazy stored properties initialized by a closure expression is what I&#8217;ve chosen to do here.
-I won&#8217;t repeat his analysis here, so feel free to jump over to his post to figure out what&#8217;s going on there.
+If you've not read [Colin Eberhardt's][8] [Swift Initialization and the Pain of Optionals][9] post, I highly recommend it.
+His post is a fantastic analysis, and the final option of using lazy stored properties initialized by a closure expression is what I've chosen to do here.
+I won't repeat his analysis here, so feel free to jump over to his post to figure out what's going on there.

-Within the closure expression, I&#8217;m setting up a fetch request with some sorting applied.
-All that&#8217;s left is to initialize the `NSFetchedResultsController`, set its delegate and return it.
+Within the closure expression, I'm setting up a fetch request with some sorting applied.
+All that's left is to initialize the `NSFetchedResultsController`, set its delegate and return it.

 <a name="view-did-load" class="jump-target"></a>

 #### viewDidLoad()

-Once the view has loaded, the idea is to perform the `NSFetchedResultsController` instance&#8217;s fetch request so that it has data to use in our `UITableViewDataSource` methods.
+Once the view has loaded, the idea is to perform the `NSFetchedResultsController` instance's fetch request so that it has data to use in our `UITableViewDataSource` methods.
 This is how to do it:

 <pre class="lang:swift decode:true mark:9-13" title="viewDidLoad()" >public class MainViewController: UIViewController, UITableViewDataSource, UITableViewDelegate, NSFetchedResultsControllerDelegate {